linyingyang/frengression_pkg/README.md

 # frengression

-A lightweight Python package that wraps the `Frengression` model.
+A lightweight Python package that wraps the `Frengression` and `FrengressionSeq` models.

 ## Install (from source)
 ```bash